PurpurMC/PurpurDocs/mkdocs/purpur/permissions.md

 - Players with this permission can place down a spawner cage and restore the mob type to what it was when it was mined using silk touch.

-## purpur.sign.edit
-Requires enabling [`sign.right-click-edit`](configuration#sign) in purpur.yml

-- Allows players to open the sign editor when right clicking a sign while holding a sign.

 ## purpur.sign.color
 Requires enabling [`sign.allow-colors`](configuration#sign) in purpur.yml